 Applications are made through UCAS Teacher Training.
-Applications for 2017 will open from Tuesday October 18th 2016, and applications are dealt with on a first-come, first-served basis.
+Applications for 2019 open on October 9th 2018 and applications are dealt with on a first-come, first-served basis.

 Visit www.ucas.com/ucas/teacher-training to search for courses and make an application.

 - We want you to be happy that you have made a fully informed decision about applying to train to teach.
 Getting some classroom experience can help you to decide whether teaching is right for you and could also strengthen your application.
 Please get in touch if you think this would be useful, or contact the DfE Get into Teaching website for further advice and support.